How-To: 401(k)s for the Self-Employed

 A little fuzzy on how much, exactly, you can contribute?
 The IRS provides this “calculator” (you can probably guess why I’m using quotation marks if you’ve ever done your taxes before) that’ll help you figure it out down to the penny.

-Rather than trying to figure out the exact amount I could contribute, I’d probably play it safe and contribute 15-16% of my gross income and call it a day.
+Rather than trying to figure out the exact amount I could contribute, I’d probably play it safe and contribute around 20% of my net pay and call it a day.
+(If you aren’t as comfortable playing fast and loose like me, please, for the love of God, hire an accountant.)

 Legally, you don’t need an EIN to open a SEP IRA, but I’ve read that most brokerage firms require it (more on EINs below, because they are required for Solo 401(k)s.